Sun care

 - Wear a sun hat and sunglasses at all times – this will protect your head and eyes (and help you look super cool!)

-To stop yourself getting sunburnt, get your parent or carer to help you put on sun cream that is SPF 30 or above at least 20 minutes before you go out in the sun.
-For more information, head over to the NHS Choices website.
+Top tip: to stop yourself getting sunburnt, get a grownup to help you put on SPF 30 or above sun cream at least 20 minutes before you go out in the sun.
+For more information, head over to the NHS website.

 Vitamin D